cbirdlab/radBARCODER/README.md

 #### 5. Make network with `PopArt`

 [`PopArt`](https://github.com/jessicawleigh/popart-current), or your favorite network program, can now be used to create a network from the file.  `PopArt` automatically removes positions and sequences with poor coverage, so it's very convenient to apply to the file at this point.
+[Precompiled, but outdated versions of PopArt](http://popart.otago.ac.nz/index.shtml)

 #### 6. If you didn't have much luck comparing individuals in steps 1-5, you can make consensus sequences from groups of individuals and align those using `consensus` and then goto step 5